tarantool/doc/doc/release/new-policy.rst

 A beta version is good to start developing a new application.

-We begin publishing beta versions when all functionality planned for the release series becomes implemented.
+Beta versions are published when all functionality planned for the release series becomes implemented.

-At this point, we can reevaluate the readiness of a feature and decide to remove it from the series, finish it later or replace it with something else.
+At this point, readiness of a feature can be checked to decide whether to remove it, finish it later or replace it with something else.

 A beta version might have a known bug in the new functionality or a known degradation since a previous release